Internal Linking for SEO: A Practical Guide with Best Practices

 Check which domains link out to any website and get ideas for enhancing your backlink profile.

-It’s also important to consider any content gaps or topics that are closely related to each other.
-By identifying these kinds of connections, you can create internal links between relevant pages and guide users as they explore related content, keeping them engaged on your website.
+It’s also important to consider any content gaps or topics closely related to each other.
+Identify these kinds of connections to create internal links between relevant pages and guide users as they explore related content.
+This keeps them engaged.

 Make a list of pages to link to

-Based on the findings from the previous steps, create a list of pages that you plan to link to.
+Create a list of pages you plan to link to based on what you find after following the previous steps.
 Consider the following factors when making your selection:

-• Commercial potential—you’ll have to single out pages that can bring more revenue to the business in comparison to other pages.
-For example, they may convert better than others or offer products that come with a hefty price tag.
+• Commercial potential—Single out pages that can bring more revenue to the business in comparison to other pages.
+For example, these pages might convert better than others or offer products with a hefty price tag.

 • Seasonality.
-Some pages with high commercial or traffic potential may have seasonal character, e.g. pages offering Christmas decorations or swimwear, a blog post about the best winter escape destinations.
-You can still prioritize such pages, but you’ll have to tweak your internal linking as the interest in the topics fades out of the season.
+Some pages with high commercial or traffic potential may have seasonal character (e.g. pages offering Christmas decorations or swimwear, or a blog post about the best winter escape destinations).
+You can still prioritize these pages, but you’ll have to tweak your internal linking as the interest in the topics fades out after the season ends.

 • Competition.
-Some pages may seem like lucrative pieces, while being too hard nuts to crack.
+Some pages may seem like lucrative pieces but turn out to be too hard to rank for.
 If a page targets keywords with a high difficulty score and competes with pages that boast particularly strong backlinks profiles, it may not be your best bet.
-With a competition too tough for you to endure, my recommendation is to immediately cross such pages off the list.
-Other things being equal, aim for the less competitive pages.
+If the competition is too tough for you to get a leg up against, consider focusing on less competitive pages that can provide quicker wins.
+This doesn’t mean you should automatically dismiss high-competition pages.
+They may still be worth it if they align with your core business goals.
+There’s no one-size-fits-all solution, and context matters.
+Evaluate each case according to your unique situation and long-term goals.

-During this process, focus namely on pillar pages.
+During this process, focus primarily on pillar pages.
 Pillar pages are high-level, comprehensive components of content that cover broad topics related to your industry or niche.
-They serve as the main hubs from which you can link to more specific subtopics.
+They serve as the main hubs from which you can link to subtopics.
 Pillar pages often target highly competitive keywords and drive substantial organic traffic to your website.

 Once you have identified your pillar pages and other important pages, it’s time to implement a silo structure.
 This is when you cover different aspects of a single topic in a series of articles and connect them all into a cluster with internal links.
-Such a cluster is called a silo and it normally includes cornerstone content that covers a topic in greater detail and a number of smaller content pieces that offer additional information on the matter.
+Clusters like these are called silos.
+They typically include cornerstone content that covers a topic in detail, along with smaller content pieces that provide additional information on the subject.

 Ideally, your website structure should be carefully planned in a way that allows you to easily scale and add more pages to the website.
-In any case, it’s never too late to reconsider your current structure to make it meet your SEO needs.
-With a proper silo structure, you’ll be able to hit several birds with one stone:
+In any case, it’s never too late to reconsider your current structure so that it meets your SEO needs.
+Having a proper silo structure means accomplishing many tasks at once, including:

-• mindfully distribute your target keywords across website pages
+• Mindfully distributing your target keywords across website pages.

-• connect closely-related content with internal links and encourage users to keep browsing your site
+• Connecting closely-related content with internal links and encouraging users to keep browsing your site.

-• point the greatest number of links to your cornerstone pieces so that Google starts taking these pages seriously as well
+• Pointing the highest number of links to your cornerstone pieces to ensure Google starts taking these pages seriously.

-As you’ve probably already guessed, there are many ways to use internal link anchor text.
-In fact, there are both ‘talkative’ links, as in ‘keyword research guide’ or ‘how to find your backlinks,’ and not so ‘talkative’ links, as in links that invite you to study ‘this guide’ or to ‘click here’.
-Surely, you can fit a keyword into every anchor text to make it superclear to Google which searches query your page targets.
-Actually, Google even expects to get some additional context from your anchor text.
+As you’ve probably already guessed, there are many ways to use internal link anchor texts.
+You can incorporate ‘talkative’ links, as in ‘keyword research guide’ or ‘how to find your backlinks,’ or not so ‘talkative’ links, as in links that invite you to study ‘this guide’ or to ‘click here’.
+Fitting keywords into every anchor text makes it super clear to Google which search query your page targets.
+Google even expects to get some additional context from your anchor texts.

-So, why wouldn’t everyone just forget about ‘click here to read more’ and use keywords in their anchor texts instead?
-We asked the SEO community to share their thoughts on the matter and Kennedy Ingbre offered an interesting point of view:
+That being said, why not just forget about ‘click here to read more’ and use keywords in anchor texts instead?
+We asked the SEO community to share their thoughts on the matter.
+Kennedy Ingbre offered a compelling point of view:

 Kennedy Ingbre